trentrand/cypress-utils/README.md

   ```shell
    cypress-utils stress-test --trialCount 12 --threads 4
   ```

+> See more command-line options with `cypress-utils stress-test --help`

 #### Example of stress testing:
 ![Example of running the stress test command](assets/stress-test-example.gif)